CMACH508/SketchEdit/README.md

 pip install -r requirements.txt
 ```
 # Preparing Dataset
-Download data from the [QuickDraw dataset](https://quickdraw.withgoogle.com/data) for the corresponding categories and storage these data in the './dataset/' fold.
+Download data from the [QuickDraw dataset](https://quickdraw.withgoogle.com/data) for the corresponding categories and storage these data to the './dataset/' fold.

 # Training
 ```